Webhooks | Incoming

 Webhooks are user-defined HTTP callbacks.
 They are automated messages sent from external systems to PROCESIO when something happens in the external platform.
 Webhooks have messages (called payload) and are sent to a unique URL in PROCESIO.

 Webhooks can be used to receive data from external apps and services when an event occurs.
 Also, webhooks can be used as triggers for process flows when we want to receive data and use it to kick off a process based on the data received.
 This allows several different services to connect to PROCESIO and run a process when data is received.

 Please keep the webhook URLs private.
 They can be accessed directly by anyone having the link.

-From the menu, go to Automation → Webhooks tab.
+Go to Webhooks page.
 By pressing Create webhook, the configuration side panel will open and you will see the following:

 1. Webhook Name - this field is mandatory and it has a limit of max length 32 characters.

 Webhook names must be unique.

 2. Webhook URL - generated by default when opening a new webhook configuration panel, this is the webhook URL that users must provide to the external platform when configuring the webhook there.

 To set up your webhook, there are 2 options:

 start listening and send an example data set to the unique URL from third-party services; the data model will be automatically created;